RobbyCowell/robbycowell/README.md

 I'm currently a lead software engineer at [McKesson](https://github.com/mckesson), focusing on improving cancer care.

+I'm working on an evolving personal project of engineering exploration called the ['site'](https://github.com/RobbyCowell/site).

 ## Some more stuff about me:
 - 😄  Pronouns: He/Him
 - 🌱  I’m learning: DAP and Ethereum development (Solidity and Vyper)